kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 At this point, the cluster administrator needs to add a node back to the cluster to proceed with the upgrade.

-You can see how Kubernetes determine the rate at which disruptions, like node upgrades, can happen, varying the rate as the operation progresses, according to:
+You can see how Kubernetes varies the rate at which disruptions can happen, according to:

 - how many replicas an application needs
 - how long it takes to gracefully shutdown an instance